coinse/cs453-assignment3-symbolic/README.md

   -h, --help            show this help message and exit -t TARGET, --target TARGET
-                        the target file to symbolically execute -o OUTPUT, --output OUTPUT
+                        the target file to symbolically execute
-                        the output file to store the generated PyTest testcases
 $
 ```